devongarde/ssc/README.txt

-ssc 0.0.59
+ssc 0.0.60
 Static Site Checker

-an opinionated HTML nitpicker
+(an opinionated HTML nitpicker for hand-made websites)
-for hand-made websites

 see LICENCE.txt for copyright & licence notice
 GPL 3 applies